dh-notes/dhnotes/pages/journals.md

 the consequences of these diverse disturbances for educational and cultural institutions.

+[**Theory, Culture & Society**](https://journals.sagepub.com/home/tcs) builds upon the heritage of the classic founders of social theory and examines the ways in which this tradition has been reshaped by a new generation of theorists.

 [**Thresholds**](http://openthresholds.org/) is a digital journal for criticism in the spaces between, expected to debut Summer 2016.
 The journal's platform bears witness to the dynamic processes that constitute reading and